mbnkwa005/3088-Project-TNYTAD001-MBNKWA0045/README.md

 - **Schematics/Documentation** - Provides detailed schematics for the design and layout of the electrical circuits used in the project.
 This includes diagrams for both the Power and Sensing submodules.

-- **Docs** - Documentation related to the project, including setup guides, usage instructions, and development notes.
-- **Gerber Files** - KiCad Gerber files for each subsection.
+- **KiCad** - This folder contins all the KiCad Gerber files and KiCad schematics for each subsection.

 ## Additional Resources